Adelophthalmoidea: History of research

 Odd Erik Tetlie in an unpublished thesis of 2004 erected the superfamily Adelophthalmoidea and the family Nanahughmilleridae.
 Adelophthalmoidea was diagnosed as eurypterids with parabolic carapaces, small reniform eyes, appendages of variable spinosity and a lanceolate telson, among others.
 This superfamily would be formally described two years later by Tetlie and Peter Van Roy.
 On the other hand, Nanahughmilleridae was described to contain the adelophthalmoids with no or reduced genital spatulae and the second to fifth pair of prosomal (of the prosoma, "head") appendages of Hughmilleria-type.
 This family contained Nanahughmileria, Pittsfordipterus and perhaps Parahughmilleria.
-However, the clade has almost never been used in subsequent studies and lists of eurypterids, and instead, they classify the nanahughmillerids as part of Adelophthalmidae.
+However, the clade was almost never used in subsequent studies and lists of eurypterids, and instead, they classified the nanahughmillerids as part of Adelophthalmidae.

 Restoration of Archopterus anjiensis amongst a reef of Glass sponges.

 In 2008, Nanahughmilleria patteni was recognized as a different and much more basal species, and therefore a new genus, Eysyslopterus, was named by Tetlie and Markus Poschmann.
 The carapace of Eysyslopterus and other basal members of the closely related Pterygotioidea (Herefordopterus) and the waeringopteroids (Orcanopterus) has been shown as almost identical, only differing between them by the position of the eyes.
 Due to the intramarginal position of the eyes, Eysyslopterus has been classified within Adelophthalmidae, but it has also been suggested that it is the sister taxon (closest relative) of a clade formed by Adelophthalmoidea and Pterygotioidea.
 However, this can not be demonstrated until more fossil material is found.

 In 2023, Archopterus anjiensis, a new genus and species, was described based on a single specimen found in the Ordovician-aged Wenchang Formation of Zhejiang, China, representing the oldest known record of the Adelophthalmidae, extending the stratigraphic record of the family some 10 million years older from the early Silurian into the late Ordovician.

+In a 2025 monograph, James Lamsdell divided the Adelophthalmoidea into four families to reflect the phylogenetic relationships inside the group: Adelophthalmidae (Adelophthalmus, Selkiepterella, Unionopterus, and Wiedopterus), Nanahughmilleriidae (Nanahughmilleria), Parahughmilleriidae (Parahughmilleria and Pruemopterus), and Pittsfordipteridae (Archopterus, Bassipterus, and Pittsfordipterus).
+Lamsdell transferred Eysyslopterus to the Waeringopteridae.'

 Evolutionary history

-Type and only known specimen of Nanahughmilleria prominens, one of the earliest adelophthalmids.
+Type and only known specimen of Nanahughmilleria prominens, one of the earliest adelophthalmoids.